EJBlog/EJBlog.github.io/_posts/2016-01-18-climbing-training.md

 <strong>Strength</strong>
 <ol>
   <li>Bouldering - Working on (projecting) new and more difficult bouldering routes helps with strength and technique.
 Try to focus on inverted routes.</li>
   <li>Campus Rungs - Pick a rung where you can hang with two hands and feet off the ground.
-Begin keeping your left hand on that rung while moving your right hand up the rungs, one by one.
+Begin by keeping your left hand on that rung while moving your right hand up the rungs, one by one.
 Begin moving your right hand up the rungs by twos and threes and so on.
 Switch hands.
 Repeat this four to five times.</li>
   <li>Olmpic Rings - Muscle Ups are always a great way to engage the core, back, arms, and shoulders.</li>
   <li>Weighted Pull ups or Pull downs - If you dont have machines to do pull downs, weighted pull ups (pull ups with weights attached to a belt to add resistance) are a great way to gain strength in your arms and back.</li>
   <li>Squats - Legs are a very important aspect of climbing that often gets overlooked.
 Squats are one of the best workouts for your legs and core muscles.
 Start with low weight until you can ensure you have proper form to reduce risk of injury.
 Do three sets of 10 and increase weights once that becomes easier.</li>